beinganonymous/Read-the-Docs-demo/abc1.md

 # Interest in App Inventor
 ----------

-I first learnt about MIT App Inventor in 2017.
-I was looking for tools to develop Android Application and then i came to know about two tools MIT App Inventor and Android Studio.
-System requirements of Android studio was too high hence i choose to go with MIT App Inventor, since then i love to use MIT App Inventor for developing mobile apps.
+I first learned about MIT App Inventor in 2017.
+I was looking for tools to develop Android Application and then I came to know about two tools MIT App Inventor and Android Studio.
+System requirements of Android studio were too high hence I choose to go with MIT App Inventor since then I love to use MIT App Inventor for developing mobile apps.
 It is such a great platform for developing computational thinking, and I am very eager to contribute to the effort.

 # Interest in introductory programming
 ----------

 I have been learning introductory programming since 2016.
-I have good understanding of various programming languages such as C, C++, Java, Python.
+I have a good understanding of various programming languages such as C, C++, Java, Python.

 **C/C++**: I was introduced to computer programming through the language C during the first year of my college, I have been coding in C and C++ since then for the implementation of Data Structures and Algorithms for courses in my college as well as for Competitive Coding.
 I have also used C for coding basic computer networks.

-**Java**: I gained experience of coding in Java through the Object Oriented programming course during the second year of my college.
+**Java**: I gained experience in coding in Java through the Object-Oriented programming course during the second year of my college.

 **Python**: I have done various projects in Python involving various applications of Machine Learning and Deep Learning like Data analysis, Audio processing, Image segmentation and am very fluent in coding in Python.

-I have also taken Hands on Session for Android with Kotlin for 3 days where i have covered introductory programming with Kotlin and developed some Android apps with Kotlin.
-Here is Session plan that i have used ([Session](https://github.com/beinganonymous)).
-Also i have taken Seminar on Git Workflow at my University.
+I have also taken Hands-on Session for Android with Kotlin for 3 days where I have covered introductory programming with Kotlin and developed some Android apps with Kotlin.
+Here is the Session plan that I have used ([Session](https://github.com/beinganonymous)).
+Also, I have taken a Seminar on Git Workflow at my University.

 # Proposed summer project
 ----------
 ## Why me ?

-I am pursuing my bachelors in Information at Vishwakarma Institute of Information Technology.
-I have won few competition such as Smart India Hackathon which is National Level Hackathon in India and developed a road safety app for same, I have developed some real-time application such as secure chatting which provides external data security by encrypting messages and decrypt  same when needed.
-I have contributed in open source for DevFest App for Google Developer Group Pune.
+I am pursuing my bachelor's in Information Technology at Vishwakarma Institute of Information Technology.
+I have won few competitions such as Smart India Hackathon which is National Level Hackathon in India and developed a road safety app for the same, I have developed some real-time applications such as secure chatting which provides external data security by encrypting messages and decrypt same when needed.
+I have contributed to open source for DevFest App for Google Developer Group Pune.
 I have cleared the third level of Google's Foo Bar challenge.
-I have contributed on two issues in MIT App Inventor [#2071](https://github.com/mit-cml/appinventor-sources/issues/2071) and [#2107](https://github.com/mit-cml/appinventor-sources/issues/2107).
+I have contributed to two issues in MIT App Inventor [#2071](https://github.com/mit-cml/appinventor-sources/issues/2071) and [#2107](https://github.com/mit-cml/appinventor-sources/issues/2107).
 Through this Google Summer of Code project, I hope to contribute good quality code to the MIT App Inventor project.

 ## Title